heavyblotto/memorativa/docs/i-vision.md

 > Signs and symbols rule the world, not words nor laws.

 Humans are animals who think, using both intellect and imagination.
 The products of thinking activity are ideas and concepts.
+The Memorativa application is designed to help visualize and organize ideas and concepts in ways that are fun and beneficial.

+To start playing with concepts, some definitions are helpful.

 A working model for thought[^1]: